 Even if you don’t see lions in the Gir Wildlife Sanctuary, you won’t leave disappointed.
 Gujarat’s hilly landscape is beautiful in its own right and teeming with deer and other animals, giving a sense of the natural landscape celebrated in Indian art and literature.
 At Velavadar Wildlife Sanctuary, you’re likely to see great herds of blackbuck, the most graceful Indian antelope, on a large, grassy plain, and in Kutch and at the Nalsarovar Bird Sanctuary in Saurashtra, you’ll see an un-paralleled variety of bird life in the winter months.

-For customized Holidays to Gujarat and more details on tourist information about Gujarat contact Swan Tours, one of the leading travel agents in India.
+For customized Holidays to Gujarat and more details on information about Gujarat tourism contact Swan Tours, one of the leading travel agents in India.